 As mentioned before, it’s pretty much unheard of for someone with chronic insomnia (and no other sleep disorder or health issue) to fall asleep at the wheel.
-So, I would encourage you to see a sleep specialist and see if an overnight sleep study might be appropriate.December 2, 2019 at 8:59 pm #34242
+So, I would encourage you to see a sleep specialist and see if an overnight sleep study might be appropriate.The content of this post is provided for informational and educational purposes only.
+It is not medical advice and is not intended to diagnose, treat, cure, or prevent any disease, disorder, or medical condition.
+It should never replace any advice given to you by your physician or any other licensed healthcare provider.
+Insomnia Coach LLC offers coaching services only and does not provide therapy, counseling, medical advice, or medical treatment.
+All content is provided “as is” and without warranties, either express or implied.December 2, 2019 at 8:59 pm #34242

 It surprises me a bit that you guys think I may have sleep apnea.
 I don’t really have any of the symptoms.
 I’ve never woken up with any gasping or choking.
 Nor do I ever wake up with a sore throat nor am I a snorer.
 I remember the exact day my insomnia started.
 I was 19 and my mother who is the only family and safety net I’d ever had in my life told me she was moving away to Florida and I would have to find new living arrangements and find roommates or other people to live with.
 At first I started trying sleeping medications that you buy in the store but they just made matters worse.
 Then I tried buying a memory foam topper for my bed once I lived with new roommates.
 That didn’t work.
 I tried using eye masks and playing soothing music to help sleep.
 Nothing.
 Then I started to get desperate.
 I started drinking a bit before sleep every night to knock me out.
 Ya’ll already know that ended bad.
 Maybe in the past year or so I actually started doing heavy research and started trying to go bed same time every night (which is difficult cause I’m a server at a restaurant and we could get out any time between 10 and midnight).
 Started eating a lot healthier.
 Started taking magnesium tablets before bed (which sometimes I’d actually get a decent 5 hours taking those) And I started cutting out blue light as well.
 I’ve tried pretty much everything you can try for low-cost by yourself and nothing has been able to cure me.
 My brain just races too much.
 I miss going downtown to drink with my friends.
 I miss being able to go to sleep whenever I wanted and wake up after a nice long deep sleep.
 I miss being able to actually take naps and getting nourishment from them.
 I’m so lost guys and with this medical bill I don’t really have the money for a sleep doctor or CBT-I so I’ve been heavily considering joining the national guard as of late.
 Just so they’d help me with my sleep.December 2, 2019 at 9:07 pm #34243